-As an example, for some people, one of their personality Needs could be that they need time alone.
+Let's look at an example.
+For some people, one of their personality Needs could be that they need time alone.
 For these folks, having time either by themselves or with a very small group of one to two people allows them to refuel and recharge.
 However, they likely don’t think about the fact that they need time alone until they’ve had too much social interaction.
 Like our friend in dire need of a glass of water, we don't often "feel" or remember our Needs until something uncomfortable triggers us to notice the absence of what feels "right".
 In contrast, others may have a need for group inclusion, and may not realize this until they don’t feel accepted within a group or team or have the opportunity to socialize with others actively.

 By the way, my personality Needs are likely different than yours.

 When I think about our physiological needs as humans, we all need water, oxygen, and food to survive.
 But when it comes to our personality Needs, we aren’t all wired the same!
 Some of us even have opposite Needs!
-This would be like saying some people need to breathe in oxygen and others need to breathe in carbon dioxide and breathing in the opposite one would cause harm or discomfort to the other group.
-In terms of our personality Needs and expectations for how others interact with us and the environment we feel comfortable in, people are all very unique.
+This would be like saying some people need to breathe in oxygen, others need to breathe in carbon dioxide, and breathing in the opposite one would cause harm or discomfort.
+In terms of our personality Needs and expectations for how others interact with us, people are all very unique.
 That's why Birkman measures and describes these Needs—to help people understand their unique formula for success.
 These Needs are what fuel our productivity and satisfaction in the workplace.
 Below are a few pairs of Needs described by The Birkman Method.
 Which ones resonate with you?

 - Having an outlet to express your emotions and talk about how you feel, OR

 - Keeping emotional issues to a minimum and focusing on practical discussions and solutions

 - Having time to process your ideas and make plans before moving into action, OR

 - Being able to get started right away and act quickly on a task